ganesh-shiva/event-manager-service/docs/README.md

 2. We can greatly optimize this architecture by introducing in-memory Caching and store the data in the cache after invoking REST call to remotely exposed endpoint(S3) during service start-up.

 3. Introducing the caching layer, not only improves the efficiency and throughput of the API but also reduces the avoidable multiple network calls
+4. S3 endpoints are now kept inside te class as constant, instead better to read it from yaml/properties file